Preprocessing#

 fs (int) – Sampling rate of the EEG signal in Hz.

-segment_len_s (int) – Duration of each segment in seconds.
+window_s (int) – Duration of each masking segment in seconds.

-segment_mask (np.ndarray) – Binary matrix of shape (n_channels, n_sec) where 1 indicates the presence of a stimulation artifact in that second.
+segment_mask (np.ndarray) – Binary matrix of shape (n_channels, n_sec * window_s) where 1 indicates the presence of a stimulation artifact in given window.

 - Returns: